 Skip to sub navigation Skip to main content

-When developing products and services, you should consider all the options available to you, including business grants, support from universities, intellectual property and finding partners for collaboration.
+When developing products and services you should consider all the options available, including business grants, support from universities, intellectual property, and finding partners for collaboration.

 Business grants